Brain injuries are complex. Ranging from mild to traumatic, they come with challenges unique to each person.

 Whether you’re in the recovery phase of a concussion or seeking ongoing care after a traumatic brain injury, Mary Free Bed provides a full spectrum of care, including specialized therapy, home and community services and life-long follow-up care.

 Our Brain Injury Clinic offers a range of therapy services, technology and treatment, whether you’re a graduate of our inpatient Brain Injury Program or you were referred by a physician for outpatient treatment.
 A thorough evaluation allows us to create a therapy plan to best meet your needs.
-The length of treatment can vary from a few sessions to several months.
+The length of treatment can vary from a few sessions to a couple of months.

 Services we offer to complement your care may include: